jacyzz/ElibadCode/README.md

     ```

 -------------------------------------------------
-## Notes
+## Hyperparameters
+For different tasks, we fine-tune CodeBERT, CodeT5, and UniXcoder according to the different settings provided in CodeXGLUE.
+Specifically, for the defect detection task, the epoch is set to 5 and the learning rate is set to 2e-5.
+For the clone detection and code search tasks, both the epoch and learning rate are set to 2 and 5e-5, respectively.
+All the models are trained using the Adam optimizer.
+All of our experiments are implemented in PyTorch 1.13.1 and Transformers 4.38.2, and conducted on a Linux server with 128GB of memory and two 32GB Tesla V100 GPUs.

-1. Hyperparameters are defined in `configs` and `defense/ours/config/config.yaml`.
+Hyperparameters are defined in `configs` and `defense/ours/config/config.yaml`.
 Here we list several critical parameters and describe their usages.
 1. `trigger_len`: Number of tokens inverted during optimization
 2. `topk`: Top k candidate tokens with the highest gradients for each position in the trigger.
 3. `repeat_size`: The number of candidate triggers generated.